cginternals/glbinding/README.md

 ### Meta Information

 Besides an actual OpenGL binding, *glbinding* also supports queries for both compile time and runtime information about the gl.xml and your OpenGL driver within the *glbinding-aux* library.
-This library comes with own includes and needs to be linked seperately.
+This library comes with own includes and needs to be linked separately.
 Typical use cases are querying the available OpenGL extensions or the associated extensions to an OpenGL feature and their functions and enums.

 The following example prints out a list of all available OpenGL versions/features: